JWW127/tokyo-3/README.md

 If you would rather not get your hands dirty with config files you can also use color "red" as I specifically slowed the clock and animation speed to accomodate underpowered machines.

+## Special Thanks

+Dominik Wilkowski & the [cfonts](https://github.com/dominikwilkowski/cfonts) team. <br/>
+Aria - for your infinite wisdom. <br/>
+Aya - We Live in a Twilight World. <br/>
+Juneau - You're a dog.

 ## Liscense

 MIT